MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P10-Adding-Authentication/content.md

 > In the application controller, we have required that all requests will require authentication by token unless we explicitly opt out of doing so through the before action called require_login.
 >

+The current_user function

+> [info]
+> The current_user function in the application.rb is going to be very useful for us.
+In authorized requests, we can find out who the logged in user is from this method.
+>

 Next up is modifying our users_controller.rb file to handle user creation.

 1. Change the user_params function in users_controller.rb to this: